Mass media in the United Kingdom: Organisations

 In addition to these five stations, the BBC runs a further five stations that broadcast on DAB and online only.
 These stations supplement and expand on the big five stations, and were launched in 2002.
 BBC Radio 1Xtra sisters Radio 1, and broadcasts new black music and urban tracks.
-BBC Radio 5 Live Sports Extra sisters 5 Live and offers extra sport analysis, including broadcasting sports.
+BBC Radio 5 Sports Extra sisters 5 Live and offers extra sport analysis, including broadcasting sports.
 BBC Radio 6 Music offers alternative music genres and is notable as a platform for new artists.
 BBC Radio 4 Extra, provided archive drama, comedy and children's programming.
 The final station is the BBC Asian Network, providing music, talk and news to this section of the community.

 As well as the national stations, the BBC also provides 40 BBC Local Radio stations in England and the Channel Islands, each named for and covering a particular city and its surrounding area (e.g. BBC Radio Bristol), county or region (e.g. BBC Three Counties Radio), or geographical area (e.g. BBC Radio Solent covering the central south coast).
 A further six stations broadcast in what the BBC terms "the national regions": Wales, Scotland, and Northern Ireland.
 These are BBC Radio Wales (in English), BBC Radio Cymru (in Welsh), BBC Radio Scotland (in English), BBC Radio nan Gaidheal (in Scottish Gaelic), BBC Radio Ulster, and BBC Radio Foyle, the latter being an opt-out station from Radio Ulster for the north-west of Northern Ireland.

 For a worldwide audience, the BBC World Service provides news, current affairs and information in over 33 languages, including English, around the world and is available in over 150 capital cities.
 It has an estimated weekly audience of 192 million, and its websites have an audience of 38 million people per week.
 The service is funded by a Parliamentary Grant-in-Aid, administered by the Foreign Office.
 BBC Online operates numerous sub sites that focus on different knowledge genre centred around the topics of science, nature and wildlife, arts and culture, religion and ethics, food, and history and language.
 For example, BBC Food contains recipes featured on various BBC cookery programmes, BBC History shares an interactive timeline of key events and individuals, BBC Nature contains a database of nature and creatures, and the language site teaches phrases and more in 40 languages.
 Included in this range was the well received Your Paintings website that catalogued every painting in public ownership for view.
 Other BBC services include BBC Music, BBC Film, BBC Earth, BBC Weather, BBC Learning, BBC Schools, BBC Research, BBC Archives, BBC Sounds, and BBC Culture.